 How Alcohol Affects the Body

-If your loved one has a problem with alcohol, treatment needs to be sought out to help avoid major health problems that can occur from overusing the substance.
+If your loved one is an alcoholic, treatment needs to be sought out to help avoid major health problems that can occur from overusing the substance.

 Along with the short-term effects of alcohol that can lead to things like drunk driving accidents, there are many long-term problems that can arise from overusing alcohol.
 Drinking for a prolonged amount of time leads to many effects on the multiple body organs like the liver, kidneys, and heart.

-Likewise, excessive alcohol use also leads to an increased risk of a number of different types of cancer including oral cancer, colon cancer, breast cancer, and more.
+Likewise, an alcoholic is at increased risk of a number of different types of cancer including oral cancer, colon cancer, breast cancer, and more.
 This occurs because when you drink alcohol, the body breaks it down into a chemical called acetaldehyde which damages your DNA and prevents the body from repairing the damage.
 When the DNA is damaged, a cell can start to grow out of control and create a cancer tumor.

 Overall, excessive alcohol consumption can lead to an array of medical issues.
 If not taken seriously, alcohol use disorder can cause early death.
-Seeking treatment is the best available option for a loved one who is struggling with alcoholism.
+Seeking treatment is the best available option for an alcoholic loved one.

 Approaching your loved one with and talking with them about a drinking problem can be difficult but it is something that needs to be done to keep your spouse healthy and around the family.
 Knowing how to bring the topic up with your loved one and how to talk about it is important to avoid hostility and problems.
 While talking with your loved one be sure to mention that you are worried because you care about them.
 Deciding on a treatment center can be hard, but it is important to find one that will support not only your spouse, but your entire family as this new chapter begins.